a-schaefers/themelios/README.md

 ```bash
 [root@nixos:~] bash <(curl https://raw.githubusercontent.com/a-schaefers/themelios/master/themelios) vm-example a-schaefers/themelios
 ```
-This command will download the a-schaefers/themelios repo from github, find the "vm-example" directory with a configuration.sh file and begin the bootstrap process with no-questions-asked.
+This command executes the script with curl and bash, which in turn downloads the a-schaefers/themelios repo from github, finds the "vm-example" directory with a configuration.sh file and begins the bootstrap process.

 ## configuration.sh
 Configuration.sh may actually be named anything you want and located anywhere in your project, Themelios will search by filename first and find it automatically, provided it is a uniquely named file.